- RCPCH response to COVID-19 - modified assessments table

 Completing an ECAT

 The ECAT form is housed in your RCPCH ePortfolio.
-You and your assessor should select an occasion when you are both present during an appropriate episode of paediatric care
+You and your supervising consultant (can be clinical supervisor, educational supervising or supervisor in the workplace) should select an occasion when you are both present during an appropriate episode of paediatric care

 It is not necessary for the whole shift or ward round to be observed though sufficient time must be allowed for observing the domains outlined in each ECAT form.
 The form also contains optional domains as the opportunity to demonstrate these may not naturally occur.